 The Netherlands-Asia Honours Summer School (NAHSS) is a national honours program that aims to let excellent Dutch students experience China by means of a summer programme.
 The summer program includes academic, business, and cultural aspects.
-The program offers a talented group of multidisciplinary students the opportunity to prepare themselves for the ever-changing labour market and makes them aware of the opportunities that China offers.
+The program offers a talented group of multidisciplinary students the opportunity to prepare themselves for the ever-changing labour market and makes them aware of the career changes and chances that the growth of China brings along.

 China is one of the fastest growing countries in the world.
-For the Netherlands – an open and export-oriented economy – the country is of vital importance; Dutch export to China rose significantly over the last few years.
-However, as a result of limited international mobility of Dutch students (i.e. only 0.10% of the Dutch students study in Asia), Dutch students have limited knowledge of and experience with the Chinese culture and the Chinese business network.
-To prepare Dutch talent for the international labour market and the ever-growing demand of knowledge of the Chinese culture, it is important that Dutch talent is offered an opportunity to experience China.
-The NAHSS enables them to experience China and by doing so, this generation can further strengthen the bilateral relationship.
+For the Netherlands – an open and export-oriented economy – the country is of vital importance; China is one of the Netherlands’ largest trading partners for both import and export.
+Provided China’s expected economic growth will make it the largest economy globally, this importance will only enlarge.
+To prepare Dutch talent for the international labour market and the ever-growing demand for knowledge of the Chinese culture, it is important that Dutch talent is offered an opportunity to experience China.
+The NAHSS enables them to fully experience China and by doing so, this generation can further strengthen the bilateral relationship which will be crucial in the future.

 FOR BACHELOR STUDENTS